 Responsible for following the scenario for REVERSE AUCTION service have been accepted by the Operator and The Supplier.
 The scenario of REVERSE AUCTION service only can be changed if The Operator and The Supplier both agree.

+Responsible for the logistics needed for the prizes purchase and prizes delivery to the final customer/auction winner.

 ARTICLE 6: Financial Obligations